 You are not allowed to bring any foodstuffs, spices, plants, animal or wood products into Australia.
 If you do, they must be declared on the Customs declaration form.
 If you do not declare these items, they may be confiscated and you could be fined.
 For important things you should know about travelling to Australia, visit the Department of Agriculture and Water resources website (opens an external website)

 UTS Community Connections offers a free airport shuttle service from the airport to either UTS or a convenient Sydney CBD location.
-The service is available for new international students who arrive between Monday 10 and Tuesday 25 July 2017 inclusive (in the 2 weeks before orientation begins).
+The service is available for new international students who arrive between Monday 11 until Monday 25 February 2019 (inclusive).
 Shuttle buses depart from 6.30am until 10pm.

 The friendly staff will give you your free shuttle ticket and organise your transport on the next available shuttle.
 All you will need to do is show the staff your passport to confirm you identity and a copy of your UTS CoE (Confirmation of Enrolment) to confirm your university place.
 You may even meet some other UTS students on your trip!